evolve2k/praxy/_posts/2016-10-11-early-attempts-do-multi-faceted-animations-work.md

 date: '2016-10-09 09:20:00'
 layout: post
 ---
 This was the first week we really kicked into the project.
-Liam printed out a starter template that reminds me of a pizza cut into 12 segments and we set to experimenting with basic hand drawn animation.
-Makes you appreciate how good the disney hand illustartors were at this stuff.
+Liam created out a starter template that reminds me of a pizza cut into 12 segments and we set to experimenting with basic hand drawn animation.
+It makes you appreciate how good the Disney hand illustators were at this.

 ![]({{ site.baseurl }}/forestryio/images/old mickey miney dance.gif)